-- Through routine screening for comprehension and spelling in Years 7, 8 and 9. - New Group Reading Test (NGRT) - Single Word Spelling Test (SWST) - Through observations by school staff or through informal/routine assessments.
+- Through routine screening in Years 7, 8 and 9. - Through observations by school staff or through informal/routine assessments. - Through conversations with children and families at Parent / Carer Evenings or following termly reports.

-- Through conversations with children and families at Parent / Carer Evenings or following termly reports. - Sometimes a child is already known to external services such as the Virtual School for Sensory Support or Child and Adolescent Mental Health Services (CAMHS).
+Sometimes a child is already known to external services such as the Virtual School for Sensory Support or Child and Adolescent Mental Health Services (CAMHS).